This accessibility statement applies to the International Training Programme (ITP) website: www.bmitpglobalnetwork.org.

-• Change colours, contrast levels and fonts
+• Change colours, contrast levels and fonts using browser or device settings.

-• Zoom in up to 400% without the text spilling off the screen
+• Zoom in up to 400% without the text spilling off the screen.

-• Navigate most of the website using just a keyboard
+• Navigate most of the website using a keyboard or speech recognition software.

-• Listen to most of the website using a screen reader (including JAWS 2020, NVDA 2019 and Zoom Text 2019)
+• Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).

 We are also making the text on our websites as simple as possible to understand.
 We write in plain English and explain technical terms wherever possible.